continuedev/continue/docs/docs/reference/Model Providers/watsonx.md

 ## Setup

-Accessing watsonx models can be done either through watsonx SaaS on IBM Cloud or using a dedicated watsonx Software software instance.
+Accessing watsonx models can be done either through watsonx SaaS on IBM Cloud or using a dedicated watsonx.ai Software instance.

 ### watsonx.ai SaaS - IBM Cloud